Have you ever heard of the phrase “Photography is drawing with light?”?

 What are the Other Elements of Art?

-A moving dot – the standard definition of a line.
-A line is a straight or curved geometric element that is considered to be one of the essential elements of art, and rightfully so.
-There are various types of lines, including dotted, solid, interrupted, and implied.
+A moving dot – is the standard definition of a line.
+A line is a straight or curved geometric element considered to be one of the essential elements of art, and rightfully so.
+Various lines are dotted, solid, interrupted, and implied.
 They might seem invisible, but lines are all over in photographs.

 Form refers to objects with three dimensions.
 We already know that shape is two-dimensional.
-Form has height, width, and depth and thus transforms its shape to three-dimensional.
+The form has height, width, and depth, thus transforming its shape into three-dimensional.
 The form types are regular and organic, and like shapes, they also form negative (the area outside the form) and positive (the area occupied by forms) spaces.

 The final image of a photograph usually has only height and width.
 The illusion of depth and dimensionality of an object is then created via variation between the highlights, mid-tones, core shadows, and cast shadows.

-Texture is the surface characteristics of an object.
+The texture is the surface characteristics of an object.
 In photography, you can either feel or observe (implied texture) texture.
-Texture is two-dimensional and is presented in varying tones.
+The texture is two-dimensional and is presented in varying tones.
 Textures can either be rough or smooth.

 Light is crucial in emphasizing the roughness or smoothness of a subject; rough textures unevenly reflect light, whereas smooth textures evenly reflect light.
 Therefore, shadows are also used to emphasize texture in photography.

-Color is known as a reflection of light, and it can be broken down into three properties: hue, value, and intensity.
+Color is a light reflection; it can be broken down into three properties: hue, value, and intensity.